Last updated on July 1, 2026

 Endurance

 Modern Horizons 2โ€™s evoke elemental creatures are tailor-made for Constructed play, and Endurance is no exception.
-Probably not as individually powerful as Fury or Solitude, but still worth playing, and now green has access to main deck graveyard hate in a pinch if needed.
+This gives green access to main deck graveyard hate in a pinch if needed.
 Also, a 3/4 flash and reach creature for 3 mana is a nice complement to the ETB ability.

 #6.
 Craterhoof Behemoth